 Gordon Ramsay, best known for his tough love on “Hell’s Kitchen,” owns a network of successful restaurants across the globe.
 He looks to Stackla to showcase the wide variety of delicious foods he serves via content created by customers and employees.

 Simply by clicking on a hotspot on the live map, customers can get an inside look into what a meal at their selected restaurant will look like.
 When 39 percent of people say they’ve decided to eat at a restaurant because of a friend’s social post, it’s essential to feature this visual social proof front and center.
-In Gordon Ramsay’s case, that means placing these interactive food photos on their websites homepage.
+In Gordon Ramsay’s case, that means placing these interactive food photos on the homepage of their website.

 Monopoly at McDonald’s